nurkiewicz/spring-data-jdbc-repository/README.md

 		}
 	}

-`"USERS", "user_name"` parameters designate table name and primary key column name.
-I'll leave the details of mapper and unmapper (see [source code]((https://github.com/nurkiewicz/spring-data-jdbc-repository/blob/master/src/test/java/com/blogspot/nurkiewicz/jdbcrepository/repositories/UserRepository.java)).
+`"USERS"` and `"user_name"` parameters designate table name and primary key column name.
+I'll leave the details of mapper and unmapper (see [source code]((https://github.com/nurkiewicz/spring-data-jdbc-repository/blob/master/src/test/java/com/blogspot/nurkiewicz/jdbcrepository/repositories/UserRepository.java))).
 But please notice `postUpdate()` and `postCreate()` methods.
-They ensure that once object was persisted, `persisted` flag is set so that subsequent calls to `save()` will update existing entity.
+They ensure that once object was persisted, `persisted` flag is set so that subsequent calls to `save()` will update existing entity rather than trying to reinsert it.

 Check out [`JdbcRepositoryManualKeyTest`](https://github.com/nurkiewicz/spring-data-jdbc-repository/blob/master/src/test/java/com/blogspot/nurkiewicz/jdbcrepository/JdbcRepositoryManualKeyTest.java) for a working code based on this example.